silent1mezzo/mckerlie.com/src/content/posts/migrating-from-hugo-to-astro.md

 When you [build Hugo](https://gohugo.io/getting-started/usage/#build-your-site), it compiles and builds all of your pages and publishes them to the `public` directory.
 Since I was hosting my site with Netlify and running the build command there, I didn't need git to track changes to it so I added it to my `.gitignore` file.
 [Removing this](https://github.com/silent1mezzo/mckerlie.com/commit/c2e68c21bb6ae1563473a3e84fc5cd6449c75ee2) made my resume and other global files start showing up.

 ## Final Thoughts
 Overall I've found Astro to be much easier to work with.
-It seems to have a larger community to build upon and sinec I'm already comfortable in JS it feels more like home.
+It seems to have a larger community to build upon and since I'm already comfortable in JS it feels more like home.
 If you're looking to switch as well feel free to message me on [Twitter](https://twitter.com/adammckerlie) or [LinkedIn](https://www.linkedin.com/in/adammckerlie/).